Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

   ```

-- The app can now be run locally by typing python manage.py in the terminal and will be available in your browser using the address `http://127.0.0.1:8000`.
+- The app can now be run locally by typing python manage.py runserver.
+Once you run your project locally, add '/admin' to the locally deployed project's URL.

 ## Credits